 Let’s say you wanted to buy off-the-plan.
 The spidermap for your suburb would be typified by a low percentage of ‘stock on market’ (low supply) and low ‘days on market’ (high demand).
 Telopea, NSW could be a good option.
 We can see yields are better than average, as are vacancy rates, which Boomscore puts at 1.4 per cent for May 2013.
 The ‘auction clearance rate’ (ACR) is not great, but you can use this to your advantage when negotiating, with the added knowledge that ‘discounting’ is five per cent – perhaps a starting point on price.

 So far we have only glimpsed four of the eight indicators, but you get the idea.
-Choose your suburb from the back of this magazine by visually comparing each one to find the best.
-You can then hop over to Boomscore to check the reading for each of the eight statistics and see the trends.
+Hop over to Boomscore to check the readings for each of the eight statistics and see the trends for your suburbs of choice.
 It’s the statistics and trends that determine if the location is an emerging hotspot.

 A final thought ...